Skip to main content

 Transport Behavior

-Auto : Tries WebSocket first, falls back to long-polling if unavailable
+• Auto (default): Tries WebSocket first, falls back to long-polling if the WebSocket connection fails

 context: {